 The first stage of degeneration occurs when the nucleus pulposus begins to lose water.
 This early stage is not painful and is called desiccation, which essentially means dehydration.
 Eventually, the affected disc loses height and hydrostatic pressure (balance) because of water loss.

 Fibers in the annulus fibrous may tear and rupture causing the onset of sudden, but persistent low back pain.
 Some doctors call this discogenic pain because pain originates from within the disc.
 Discogenic pain is also referred to as mechanical axial back pain because pain occurs when the patient is active.

 Abnormal motion occurs between vertebral bodies when a disc no longer functions as an effective shock absorber.
 Too much motion can make discogenic pain worse.
 Too much motion can also cause facet joint pain as cartilage-coated joint surfaces wear down.

-Bone spurs, called osteophytes, can begin to develop anywhere on the vertebrae.
+Bone spurs (osteophytes) can develop anywhere on the vertebrae.
 Osteophytes can protrude into the spinal canal and foramina (nerve passageways) causing cauda equina or nerve root compression.

 The purpose of low back surgery is to reduce or relieve pain and restore lumbar spine stability.
 Two general surgical techniques help to achieve these goals:

-Lumbar decompression procedures are generally performed from the posterior (back) and include the following techniques:
+Lumbar decompression procedures are generally performed from the posterior (back) and include the techniques below.